Pishuhott/fun-with-html5-canvas/README.md

 **Description**

-Creation of a simple canvas for drawing.
-Implemented additional functionality: added buttons for selection of rainbow and wave styles, as well as input for selection of any line color and width.
+Creating a simple canvas for painting.
+Additional functionality has been implemented: buttons have been added for selecting any color and line width, progress synchronization and playback.